hugo-next/hugo-theme-next-starter/README.md

 > **Note**
-> Please relpace actual parameter's value in `config/_default/params.yaml` config file before deploy, such as comment, analytis, share and so on.
+> Please replace actual parameter's value in `config/_default/params.yaml` config file before deploy, such as comment, analytics, share and so on.

 ## 📜 License